-You can name the horse whatever you like, but there are players that are convinced that it is in fact Ganondorf's horse, although it doesn't have a problem serving Link once you tame it.
-But before you tame the Giant Horse, you'll need to find it first.
+You can name the horse whatever you like, but there are players that are convinced that it is in fact Ganondorf's horse from other Legend of Zelda titles, although it doesn't have a problem serving Link once you tame it.
+But before you tame the Breath of the Wild's Giant Horse, you'll need to find it first.
 We recommend bringing along some stealth- and stamina-boosting food or elixirs.
 This will be no easy task.

 Where To Find The Giant Horse With Infinite Stamina In 'Breath Of The Wild'

-You can go after the Giant Horse whenever you like, but if you want to, there's a side quest to catch it called 'Hunt for the Giant Horse', which you can get from talking to Straia in the camp northwest from the mouth of the Menoat River, right next to Pappeto Grove in the Lake Tower Region.
+You can go after Breath of the Wild's Giant Horse whenever you like, but if you want to, there's a side quest to catch it called 'Hunt for the Giant Horse,' which you can get from talking to Straia in the camp northwest from the mouth of the Menoat River, right next to Pappeto Grove in the Lake Tower Region.

 The Giant Horse can be found in the Taobab Grassland, near the border with Garudo territory.
 A good landmark to start your search at is Owa Daim Shrine.
 From there you can then glide south to the cliffs of Mount Faloraa.
 Once on the cliffs, look to the west and you should be able to spot the Giant Horse, typically attended by a few of its lesser brethren.